Market Reports

 image

-The Hamilton real estate market remained balanced in March, with shifting trends in pricing and sales.
-The median sale price declined by 4.92% to $700,000, while the average sale price dipped by 1.67% to $764,401.
-Sales volume fell by 22.29%, with unit sales down 20.97% to 392 transactions.
-Meanwhile, new listings increased by 4.49%, and expired listings rose by 50%, contributing to higher inventory levels.
-With the unit sales-to-listings ratio at 42.11%, the market continues to offer opportunities for both buyers and sellers in a more balanced environment.
+The Hamilton real estate market edged closer to buyer-friendly conditions in April, with softer pricing and slower sales activity.
+The median sale price declined 3.63% to $722,750, while the average sale price fell 2.77% to $794,979.
+Sales volume dropped 16.66%, with unit sales down 14.29% to 528 transactions.
+New listings rose 5.32%, and expired listings increased by 41.18%, adding to inventory levels.
+With the unit sales-to-listings ratio at 39.79%, the market is now leaning into buyer’s territory.

 Click Here to Read the Full Hamilton Market Report